 The word ombudsman (OM-budz-man) comes from Sweden and literally means “representative.”
 Many variations of the name are used, including ombudsman, ombudsperson or ombuds.
-A college or university Ombudsman is a confidential and independent resource for all members of the campus community to talk with informally.
+A college or university Ombudsperson is a confidential and independent resource for all members of the campus community to talk with informally.
 The Ombuds office provides a safe and neutral place for faculty, staff, students, parents and retirees to discuss conflicts, concerns or problems.

-The Ombudsman is committed to the pursuit of equity and fairness and facilitates communication and serves as a safe first step in dealing with a problem, as a last resort, or at any point along the way.
+The Ombudsperson is committed to the pursuit of equity and fairness and facilitates communication and serves as a safe first step in dealing with a problem, as a last resort, or at any point along the way.
 It’s a good place to visit to evaluate your options when you’re unsure how to proceed.
 The Ombudsman’s role is to listen, understand, coach, inform, strategize, problem-solve, mediate, refer and provide upward feedback as appropriate.
-The mission of the Ombudsman’s Office is to resolve concerns, explore options for resolution, make informed decisions, and to persist in building and preserving collaborative relationships within the campus community.
+The mission of the Ombudsperson’s Office is to resolve concerns, explore options for resolution, make informed decisions, and to persist in building and preserving collaborative relationships within the campus community.

-The Ombudsman will arrange a confidential meeting at a time and place convenient for anyone interested in meeting.
+The Ombudsperson will arrange a confidential meeting at a time and place convenient for anyone interested in meeting.
 It’s helpful to make an appointment, but visitors can drop by the office without an appointment.
 It would be most effective to meet in person, but a meeting via telephone can also be arranged.
-The Ombudsman will generally not work through email and discourages the sharing of any confidential information.
+The Ombudsperson will generally not work through email and discourages the sharing of any confidential information.

 Reeder Hall, 312